wvhulle/streams-eurorust-2025/presentation.typ

 #slide[
-  === Why streams matter: real-world chaos
+  === My interest in stream processing (with Rust)

   *The problem:* Processing incoming (streaming) data from moving vehicles

   *What I observed:*
-  - Inconsistent error handling across the codebase
+  - _Inconsistent error handling_ across the codebase
-  - Hard to reason about data flow and state
+  - Hard to reason about _data flow_ and state
+  - Code duplication and boilerplate

   #align(center)[
     #canvas(length: 1cm, {